Table of Contents

 - No prophylactic administration of glucocorticoids and antifibrinolytics

-If treatment of a ruptured aneurysm is justified and can be dealt with, this should be done within the first 72 hours (before the vasospasm onset).
-Two methods for aneurysm exclusion are mainly used:
+If the treatment of a ruptured aneurysm is feasible and justified, it should be done within the first 72 hours (before the onset of vasospasm ).
+Two methods of aneurysm exclusion are mainly used:

 - Endovascular coiling: metal spirals (coils) are placed inside the aneurysm using a catheter, after which it is closed